cosmos/sdk-tutorials/academy/5-ibc/connections.md

 ### An imposter

 In fact this is not an issue.
 Any attempted `OpenInit` from an imposter will fail on `OpenTry`, because it will not contain valid proofs of `Client/Connection/ConsensusState`.

+## Next up

+Now that you finished having a look at connections in IBC/TAO, it is now time to switch your focus to channels in the [next section](./channels.md).